cryostatio/cryostat-legacy/README.md

 `-DskipTests=true` can be used to skip both.

 To re-run integration tests without a rebuild, do
-`mvn exec:exec@create-pod exec:exec@start-container exec:exec@wait-for-container
+`mvn exec:exec@create-pod exec:exec@start-jfr-datasource
+exec:exec@start-grafana-dashboard exec:exec@start-container
+exec:exec@wait-for-container failsafe:integration-test
-failsafe:integration-test exec:exec@stop-container exec:exec@destroy-pod`.
+exec:exec@stop-jfr-datasource exec:exec@stop-grafana exec:exec@stop-container
+exec:exec@destroy-pod`, or `bash repeated-integration-tests.sh 1`.

 An application OCI image can be built to your local `podman` image registry using `mvn package`.
 This will normally be a full-fledged image including built